Mimosa Cake with Chocolate Cream

 Dark Chocolate and Strawberry Cake

-Start by putting the cream in the freezer 20 minutes before whipping.
+Start by putting the cream in the freezer 20 minutes before whipping it.

-• Transfer the cream to a bowl, cover with plastic wrap in contact, and let it cool before storing in the refrigerator.
+• Transfer the cream to a bowl, cover with cling film in contact, and let it cool before storing in the fridge.

 Meanwhile, wash and dry the bowl.

-• Position the butterfly, and place the cream in the bowl and whip at speed 3 until the desired whipping degree is reached. (watch through the hole to check that it does not become butter)
+• Position the butterfly, and put the cream in the bowl and whip at speed 3 until the desired degree of whipping is reached. (watch through the hole to check that it doesn’t turn into butter)

-• Only when the pastry cream has cooled, incorporate the whipped cream little by little, with a pastry spatula and with gentle upward movements.
+• Only when the pastry cream has cooled, incorporate the whipped cream little by little, with a pastry spatula and with delicate movements from bottom to top.

 Nutella

-• Place sugar, Strega liqueur, and water in the bowl.
+• Put the sugar, Strega liquor, and water in the bowl.

 If you don’t like the alcoholic syrup, soak the sponge cake with milk.

-• We assemble the cake.
-Take the Sponge Cake, first cut the top, cube it, and set aside for decorations
+• Let’s assemble the cake.
+Take the Sponge Cake, cut off the top, cut it into cubes, and set it aside for decorations

-Then make a central cut to further divide the sponge cake into two parts.
+Then make a central cut to further divide the sponge cake into 2 parts.

-• Each of these two parts should be soaked with the syrup.
+• Each of these 2 parts must be soaked with syrup.

-• Now whip the cream we need for the decoration, combined with the vanilla sugar.
+• Now whip the cream we need for decoration, combined with vanilla sugar.

-Whip the butterfly at speed 3 checking through the hole, that it does not become butter.
+Whip with the butterfly at speed 3 checking through the hole that it doesn’t turn into butter.

-As soon as it’s well whipped, add the rest of the Nutella and continue to mix with the butterfly for 2 minutes speed 3.
+as soon as it is well whipped, add the rest of the Nutella and continue mixing with the butterfly for 2 minutes at speed 3.

-• Spread the Nutella cream, just whipped, on the surface of the cake and on the sides.
+• Spread the whipped Nutella cream on the cake’s surface and sides.

-On the top, try to form a dome by placing more cream, then attach the sponge cake cubes we had set aside, all over the surface
+• Attach the sponge cake cubes that we had set aside, all over the surface.

-• With our friend Thermomix tm6 we prepared the Mimosa Cake with Chocolate Cream
+With our friend Bimby, we have prepared the Mimosa Cake with Chocolate Cream

 Mimosa Cake with Chocolate Cream.
-You can store this cake in the fridge for up to 3 days and in the freezer for up to 3 months.
+This cake can be stored in the fridge for up to 3 days and in the freezer for up to 3 months.

 Tips.
-To make it a little more special, you can add chili powder to the sponge cake batter, and in the diplomatic cream add 1.75 oz of Nutella to make it completely chocolate.
+To make it a little more special, you can add chili powder to the sponge cake mixture, and 1.76 oz (50g) of Nutella to the diplomatic cream to make it completely chocolate.

 Author image